cloud-labs-infra/ansible-etcd-cluster/README.md

 Requirements
 ------------

-ETCD binaries should be installed on the target instances
+- ETCD binaries should be installed on the target instances
+- ETCD supported version is **3.5** or higher
+- `iproute2` package to collect network facts for Debian-like OS

 Role Variables
 --------------